RADar-AZDelta/Rabbit-in-a-Blender/docs/getting_started.md

 riab --create-db
 ```

+Running this --create-db command will imply that you need to import the vocabularies again.

 ## 6. Download and import the vocabularies

 Select and download the vocabulary zip file from the [Athena](https://athena.ohdsi.org/vocabulary/list) website.
+Select internationally recognized vocabularies, ensuring a global perspective.
+This import will populate the following tables:  "concept",
+            "concept_ancestor",
+            "concept_class",
+            "concept_relationship",
+            "concept_synonym",
+            "domain",
+            "drug_strength",
+            "relationship" and
+            "vocabulary".

+Importing vocabularies from [Athena](https://athena.ohdsi.org/vocabulary/list) ensures that the data transformed into the OMOP CDM adheres to standardized vocabularies.
+These vocabularies represent hierarchical relationships, define concept classes or categories, describe relationships, and more.
+This process ensures data consistency and interoperability.

 Import the downloaded vocabulary zip file with the command below:

 ```bash